gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 (lldb) a4
 ```

 Here we often hit another issue: the `a1` command (equivalent to `process attach --pid 8847`) often crashes or hangs `lldb`.
-Some of these bugs have been corrected in the llvm project but the fixes are not yet included in the Swift toolchain.
+Some of these bugs have been corrected in the llvm project (see below).

 TODO: explain workaround